dprgarner/react-batch-n-cache/README.md

 ##### Props

-- `values: Array<String>`: An array of string values representing the IDs of the data that the component needs to request from the remote data source before rendering.
+- `ids: Array<String>`: An array of string values representing the IDs of the data that the component needs to request from the remote data source before rendering.
 These will be called as the argument to the `fetch` prop of the `BnCProvider` above the component in the tree, along with any other `values`